epogrebnyak/econometrics-navigator/docs/_sources/forward.rst.txt

 worthwhile articles to invest time replicating them.
 I want to keep on coding and be sure I do econometrics right.

-To me it seems such a guide does not exist yet, so I'm writing one.
+Such a guide for me does not seem to exist, so I'm writing one.
-Feel free to contact me on `Twitter <https://twitter.com/PogrebnyakE>`_ about this publication draft.
+Feel free to contact me on `@PogrebnyakE <https://twitter.com/PogrebnyakE>`_ about this draft.

 .. note::
-   More soul-searching on how to make this guide better can be found `here <https://github.com/epogrebnyak/econometrics-navigator/blob/master/source/_no_show.txt>`_.
+   More soul-searching on how to make this guide (better) can be found `here <https://github.com/epogrebnyak/econometrics-navigator/blob/master/source/_no_show.txt>`_.